NASA-SW-VnV/CoCoSim/doc/TROUBLESHOOTING.md

 Contact
 -------

-Please contact as at cocosim@lists.nasa.gov with any issue.
+Please contact us at cocosim@lists.nasa.gov with any issue.
 Or use Github issues reporting system.

 Installation issues
 -------------------